pnnl/HyperNetX/docs/source/glossary.rst

 		A hypergraph for which no edge is completely contained in another.

 	s-adjacent
+		For a hypergraph, :math:`H =  (V, E, \mathcal{I})`, and positive integer s, two nodes in :math:`V` are s-adjacent if there are at least s edges in :math:`E`, which contain both of them.

 	s-edge-adjacent
-		For a hypergraph, :math:`H =  (V, E, \mathcal{I})`, and positive integer s, two nodes in :math:`V` are s-adjacent if there are at least s edges in :math:`E`, which contain both of them.
-Two edges are s-edge-adjacent if they there are at least s nodes in :math:`V` belonging to both of them.
+		For a hypergraph, :math:`H =  (V, E, \mathcal{I})`, and positive integer s, two edges in :math:`E` are s-edge-adjacent if they there are at least s nodes in :math:`V` belonging to both of them.
 		Another way of saying this is two edges are s-edge-adjacent if they are s-adjacent in the dual of :math:`H`.

 	s-adjacency matrix
-	s-edge-adjacency matrix
 		For a positive integer s, a square matrix for a hypergraph, :math:`H =  (V, E, \mathcal{I})`, indexed by :math:`V` such that an entry :math:`(v_1,v_2)` is nonzero if only if :math:`v_1, v_2 \in V` are s-adjacent.
 An s-adjacency matrix can be weighted or unweighted, in which case all entries are 0's and 1's.

+	s-edge-adjacency matrix
 		An s-edge-adjacency matrix is the s-adjacency matrix for the dual of :math:`H`.